 Have you ever found yourself in that situation?

-Have you ever found yourself in this situation, feeling like you have too much work to do and not enough time to step back and think about what you’ve achieved and what you need to focus on?
+Have you ever found yourself in this situation, feeling like you have too much work to do and not enough time?

 The great news is that this state of being can change.
 Whether you are feeling stressed, overwhelmed or a bit of both.